 - Object Number:

-- glass, paper, rubber, chemical purifier, probably silver zeolite., textile
+- glass, paper, rubber, chemical purifier, probably silver zeolite. and textile

 - desalination apparatus